Mr-Destructive/meetgor.com/README.md

 - [Vim](https://meetgor.com/tag/vim)
 - And Programming/Development in general

-This is a personal blog made with html/css/markdown, generated using Markata(a Python-plugin based SSG) and hosted on GitHub pages.
+This is a personal blog made with html/css/markdown, generated using Burrow(a SSG written in Golang) and hosted on GitHub pages.
+- GitHub Pages for hosting
+- Turso Database for storing/syncing posts
+- Netlify Cloud Functions for serverless functions (adding and syncing posts, triggering builds)

 ### Techstructive Blog is created with a aim to learn programming and have fun in the process.